accordproject/techdocs/docs/accordproject-hello.md

 ---
-id: accordproject-use
+id: accordproject-helloworld
-title: Use a Template
+title: Hello World Template
 ---

 Once you have installed Cicero, you can try it by downloading an existing Accord Project template.
 We will explain here how create an instance of that template and how to run the contract logic.